marcvanandel/demodam.org/src/pages/governance.en.md

 ## Action teams

 The Demodam codebase forms action teams to solve specific tasks.
 These can make day-to-day decisions to move things forward, but cannot overrule decisions made by the core team.
-Each working or action group must be represented in the core teamch by at least one person.
+Each working or action group must be represented in the core team by at least one person.
 If a group cannot resolve an issue with consensus in the group, any participant of the group can raise the issue to the core team.

 ## Decision making process